LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Sub2: 4
 ```

-Alternatively, you can specify a time-based limit by passing a `TimeSpan to the `ReplaySubject<T>` constructor.
+Alternatively, you can specify a time-based limit by passing a `TimeSpan` to the `ReplaySubject<T>` constructor.

 ## BehaviorSubject<T>

 Like `ReplaySubject<T>`, `BehaviorSubject<T>` also has a memory, but it remembers exactly one value.
-However, it's not quite the same as a `ReplaySubject<T>` with a buffer size of 1, because a `ReplaySubject<T>` starts off in a state where it has nothing in its memory.
-But `BehaviorSubject<T>` always remembers _exactly_ one item.
+However, it's not quite the same as a `ReplaySubject<T>` with a buffer size of 1.
+Whereas a `ReplaySubject<T>` starts off in a state where it has nothing in its memory, `BehaviorSubject<T>` always remembers _exactly_ one item.
 How can that work before we've made our first call to `OnNext`? `BehaviorSubject<T>` enforces this by requiring us to supply the initial value when we construct it.

 So you can think of `BehaviorSubject<T>` as a subject that _always_ has a value available.
 If you subscribe to a `BehaviorSubject<T>` it will instantly produce a single value.
 (It may then go on to produce more values, but it always produces one right away.)
 As it happens, it also makes that value available through a property called `Value`, so you don't need to subscribe an `IObserver<T>` to it just to retrieve the value.